SergeySatskiy/codimension/trunk/doc/plugins.md

 Codimension uses thirdparty library called [yapsy](http://yapsy.sourceforge.net/) to build plugin support on top of it.
 Yapsy needs to have IPlugin in the plugin class hierarchy and so it is here.
-A plugin developer should not need to deal with this class however.
+A plugin developer should not need to deal with this class directly however.

 The `QObject` class is a PyQt provided class.
 The class is included into the hierarchy for convenience.
 Codimension uses QT library for the user interface